aadcg/Emacs-config/README.md

 I started working on my own init.el on December, 2018.

-Following the trend, I went for a literate programming coupled with [use-package](https://duckduckgo.com/l/?kh=-1&uddg=https%3A%2F%2Fgithub.com%2Fjwiegley%2Fuse%2Dpackage).
+Following the trend, I went for literate programming coupled with [use-package](https://duckduckgo.com/l/?kh=-1&uddg=https%3A%2F%2Fgithub.com%2Fjwiegley%2Fuse%2Dpackage).

 Vanilla Emacs (not customized) doesn't suck and you should learn it